Maximize tax savings

 Tax relief is also available for those taxpayers who have received financial assistance from any other individual.

 The treatment expenses from FY 2019-20 and onwards are allowed for such tax relief.

-Therefore, to reduce the tax burden, the income tax department allows exemption on amounts received by the family.
+Therefore, to reduce the tax burden, the income tax department allows exemption (under Section 56 of the Income Tax Act) on amounts received by the family.